Stephen Dixon (ice hockey): Playing career

 During the 2012–13 season, Dixon transferred at the transfer deadline from Ässät to return to the KHL with Lokomotiv Yaroslavl on January 31, 2013.

-Dixon was a member of the gold medal winning Canadian team at the 2005 World Junior Ice Hockey Championships.
+Dixon was a member of the gold medal-winning Canadian team at the 2005 World Junior Ice Hockey Championships.

 He has since gone on to play for HC Yugra (KHL), Luleå HF (SHL), Tappara (Liiga), Grizzlys Wolfsburg (DEL) and Cardiff Devils (EIHL).

 In June 2022, Dixon left Cardiff for fellow Elite League side Glasgow Clan.
 He was named player-assistant coach, before assuming the interim head coach position after the departure of Clan coach Malcolm Cameron in October 2022.
+Dixon retired from hockey in July 2023.